sagarsv04/DigitalImageProcessing/dnn/README.md

-# Handwritten Digit Recognition using Deep Neural Networks.
+# Handwritten Digit Recognition using Deep Neural Networks from scratch.

 An implementation of DNN algorithm from the strach.